-- Would you please inform the Diocesan offices of the names of your utility service providers (gas and/or electric), together with your customer reference numbers. - You will need to carefully note your utility meter readings gas and/or electric) and inform the respective companies of your intended leaving date and of course ensure full payment of outstanding costs. - You will need to transfer the utility accounts from your name into the following, so the account is not terminated and causing a problem for the next occupant:
+- Please inform the Diocesan offices of the names of your utility service providers (gas and/or electric), together with your customer reference numbers. - You will need to carefully note your utility meter readings gas and/or electric) and inform the respective companies of your intended leaving date and of course ensure full payment of outstanding costs. - You will need to transfer the utility accounts from your name into the following, so the account is not terminated and causing a problem for the next occupant:

-The Oxford Diocesan Board of Finance

-Church House Oxford
+The Oxford Diocesan Board of Finance Church House Oxford Langford Locks Kidlington Oxon OX5 1GF

-Langford Locks

-Kidlington

-Oxon

-OX5 1GF

 - For heating oil, it would be most helpful if you were able to retain sufficient heating oil in the tank for the boiler to be re-fired and the heating system to be tested after you have left.
 To leave the tank with little oil in-situ can lead to costly repairs to the boiler fuel pump and burner. - During winter months, however, the central heating should be left on a minimum setting.
-You will be advised of the settings when you meet with the Diocesan Surveyor before you leave - Please inform the Diocesan offices if this has been done. - For electricity, you merely inform the service provider. - Please remove all your possessions from the house, roof voids, garage and any outbuildings. - Before or on the day of departure, you should make sure that the property and all its contents are properly cleaned, including carpets, kitchen units etc. - Please arrange to have your post redirected by the post office. - During the vacancy the Diocese will arrange for the grass to be cut and hedges maintained but will not manage shrubs and borders.
-This is something you might ask you church wardens to organise so the garden looks maintained for your successor. - As we are unable to retain telephone numbers with British Telecom (FAQ 1.h also) you R\Store\Buildings\Procedures\FAQ document/July 2020

-- may wish to invite your PCC to retain the account themselves with an answer phone so that messages can be picked up. - Please can the keys be given to your church warden who will take on the responsibility of inspecting the property during the vacancy and for the property to be inspected twice a week whilst it is empty.
+You will be advised of the settings when you meet with the Diocesan Surveyor before you leave.
+Please inform the Diocesan offices if this has been done. - Please remove all your possessions from the house, roof voids, garage, any outbuildings and garden, e.g. children's climbing equipment, plant pots etc. Should the Diocese have to remove items, we will look to recoup the cost from you. - Before or on the day of departure, you should make sure that the property and all its contents are properly cleaned, including carpets, kitchen units etc. - Please arrange to have your post redirected by the post office and provide us with your forwarding address. - During a vacancy the Diocese will arrange for the grass to be cut and hedges maintained but will not manage shrubs and borders.
+This is something you might ask you church wardens to organise so the garden looks maintained for your successor. - As we are unable to retain telephone numbers with British Telecom, you may wish to invite your PCC to retain the account themselves with an answer phone so that messages can be picked up. - The main front door key should be returned; all other keys are to remain in a drawer in the kitchen of the property.
+Please confirm who you are giving the keys to, ideally, it should be given to your Churchwarden.
+The Churchwarden will take on the responsibility of inspecting the property during the vacancy and for the property to be inspected once a week whilst it is empty.